 Hardtechno Leak: What’s going on – what is the Steer-Management/Instagram case about?

 First of all – and this is important: A large part of what is currently being discussed is based on social media posts, reposts, and comments.
 Many claims are publicly visible but have not been independently verified by journalism.
-That is exactly why this article focuses on what can currently be traced: the dynamics, the reactions, and the possible consequences – without prejudgment, without spreading sensitive content further.
+That’s exactly why this article focuses on what can currently be traced: the dynamics, the reactions, and the possible consequences – without prejudgment, without spreading sensitive content further.

 What is known so far?

-In the German-speaking club and techno media landscape, a scene report from 20.02.2026 was one of the first visible triggers that broadly set the story in motion.
+In the German-speaking club and techno media landscape, a scene report from February 20, 2026 was one of the first visible triggers that broadly set the story in motion.
 It cautiously mentions a conflict between an agency and a former US partner.
-At the center is the claim that "private," "sensitive," and partly "explicit" content from the agency/management daily routine was published on Instagram.
+At the center is the claim that “private,” “sensitive,” and partly “explicit” content from the agency/management daily routine was published on Instagram.

 Why everyone is talking about Instagram

-An account repeatedly mentioned in this context builds its narrative like a whistleblower format: roughly "Stories expire – I post them permanently", plus the appeal that people with "testimony" should not remain silent.
+An account repeatedly mentioned in this context builds its narrative like a whistleblower format: roughly “Stories expire – I post them permanently”, plus the appeal that people with “testimony” should not stay silent.
 This is a powerful dramaturgy because it does two things at once: It creates a sense of urgency – and it creates social pressure to take a stand.

 • Authenticity: Are the contents genuine, manipulated, or taken out of context?